colleen-davies/CourseraDataProject/CodeBook.md

     normalized Z component of the body acceleration Jerk signal measured by the accelerometer in g/s.
-12. `timeBodyGyromeanX`: numeric; \[-1,1\]; the mean of the normalized X component of the body acceleration signal measured by the gyroscope in rad/s.
+12. `timeBodyGyromeanX`: numeric; \[-1,1\]; the mean of the normalized X component of the body angular velocity signal measured by the gyroscope in rad/s.
-13. `timeBodyGyromeanY`: numeric; \[-1,1\]; the mean of the normalized Y component of the body acceleration signal measured by the gyroscope in rad/s.
+13. `timeBodyGyromeanY`: numeric; \[-1,1\]; the mean of the normalized Y component of the body angular velocity signal measured by the gyroscope in rad/s.
-14. `timeBodyGyromeanZ`: numeric; \[-1,1\]; the mean of the normalized Z component of the body acceleration signal measured by the gyroscope in rad/s.
+14. `timeBodyGyromeanZ`: numeric; \[-1,1\]; the mean of the normalized Z component of the body angular velocity signal measured by the gyroscope in rad/s.
-15. `timeBodyGyroJerkmeanX`: numeric; \[-1,1\]; the mean of the normalized X component of the body acceleration Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
+15. `timeBodyGyroJerkmeanX`: numeric; \[-1,1\]; the mean of the normalized X component of the body angular velocity Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
-16. `timeBodyGyroJerkmeanY`: numeric; \[-1,1\]; the mean of the normalized Y component of the body acceleration Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
+16. `timeBodyGyroJerkmeanY`: numeric; \[-1,1\]; the mean of the normalized Y component of the body angular velocity Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
 17. `timeBodyGyroJerkmeanZ`: numeric; \[-1,1\]; the mean of the normalized Z component of the body acceleration Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.